AIM3-RUC/MovieLC/data/README.md

 DIR | Explanation
 --- | ---
 meta.json | A dict that provides the meta information of movies.
-Information is obtained from [Douban Movie](https://movie.douban.com/). processed_data  | Processed data which can be directly used for our code. comments | Live video comments obtained from [Tencent Video](https://v.qq.com/) division  | The data split of MovieLC dataset. scipts | The movie scripts obtained from [the Website](http://assrt.net/) output | The output folder for model running, including a checkpoint of KLVCG model on MovieLC dataset.
+Information is obtained from [Douban Movie](https://movie.douban.com/) processed_data  | Processed data which can be directly used for our code comments | Live video comments obtained from [Tencent Video](https://v.qq.com/) division  | The data split of MovieLC dataset scipts | The movie scripts obtained from [the Website](http://assrt.net/) output | The output folder for model running, including a checkpoint of KLVCG model on MovieLC dataset